UtahRETC/IntroProgrammingPythonPart1/units/01 - Class Introduction/Sign Up For Github And Setup Codespace.md

 ## Create your Python program

-1. Create a new file in VS Code (you can do this by clicking on the button with the three lines on top left hand corner of the screen  and selecting "File" then “New File” and name it "hello_world.py").
+1. Create a new file in VS Code (you can do this by clicking on the button with the three lines on top left hand corner of the screen  and selecting “File” then “New File” and name it “hello_world.py”).

 ![](assets/vscode-create.png)

 2. Copy/paste (or better yet, type yourself) the following code into your new file: `print("Hello, World")`

+\newpage

 ## Run your Python program